Finding Your Big Rocks

 Friday used to be another ride date with my buddy James.
 It was often a combo of urban North Van trails, some mountain time and maybe a pub stop along the way.
 There’s nothing like ending the week on the dirt to get warm for a Saturday pedal.

 Setting a ride in stone also keeps you on target when the weather gets pissy.
 A vague plan gets washed away by a November rain but one in the books might just survive.
 Recalling the feeling of ending a wet ride is key for me.
 I never regret monsoon riding once it’s over, but those first few pedal strokes when it’s 4 degrees celsius and raining sideways always suck.
-Once the blood gets flowing the added challenge of the slick and the over-saturated greens in the forest make it all worthwhile.
-When you pick your trails with care, riding in the rain, or even the snow, can be almost as sweet as a dusty day in July.
+Once the blood gets flowing the added challenge of the slick and the glory of over-saturated greens in the forest make it all worthwhile.
+When you pick your trails with care riding in the rain, or even the snow, can be almost as sweet as a dusty day in July.

 This is something I know.
 I realize that without doing something to make rides happen they don’t.
 Lately I’ve had good weeks and bad weeks so it’s time for a call to arms.
 A little preparation – a few phone calls and texts and of course some scheduling – is going to get me on the dirt more.